zplata/rive-noesis-unity-fps-demo/README.md

 You may need to configure a [Noesis Trial Key](https://www.noesisengine.com/trial/) in the Noesis Settings in Unity to play the game demo.
 See [here](https://www.noesisengine.com/docs/Gui.Core.Licensing.html#unity) for instructions on how to set the key in the Unity Noesis settings.

+To use Rive assets in Noesis, you need to download NoesisGUI v3.2+.
+More docs on their RiveControl can be found [here](https://www.noesisengine.com/docs/3.2/App.RiveControl._RiveControl.html)

 ### Seting the Scene

 You'll have to set the Main Scene from the FPS game template yourself.
 Follow the below steps to load it in: